Vixy88/100-days-of-code/log.md

 **Thoughts:**
 Felt good to create my first database on the command line!
 I am definitely going to use the popSQL editor as I like when it is visual.
 So will install it tomorrow and get started.

+### Day 15-16: March 25-26, 2020 (CSS, SQL, ERD)

+**Today's Progress**:
+Today I continued my course on sql and learned how to insert values into my database I also from recommendation started creating the ERD and learning about that!

+**Thoughts:**
+I feel that the SQL language is easy to understand so far and the text editor popSQL is really good to visualise it from.
+Ricky recommended that I start with making an ERD before I do the final database as that is the appropriate way.